Should it get the green light to go ahead, the planned return of fans to Premier League matches could have major repercussions for Fantasy managers.

 It doesn’t end there.

-The FA Cup final will involve two of Manchester City, Chelsea, Leicester City and Southampton and clashes with – as it stands – the Gameweek 37 fixtures.
+The FA Cup final will involve Chelsea and Leicester City and clashes with – as it stands – the Gameweek 37 fixtures.

 If things stay as they are, then any affected Premier League games would very likely move back a few days to the free midweek and still fall within Gameweek 37.